25th of Rebirth in Year 4: Shrouded Era

 “Never seen a chiali before, I take it?”

-“I—No.” She looked down to her scuffed leather boots first, cursing herself for staring.
-Life in the far-off mountain city-state before the smog and then the farming town of Brook Mills when the smoke appeared… She didn’t see many kinds of people.
+“I—No.” She looked down to her scuffed leather boots first, cursing herself for staring at him.
+Between growing up in the far-off mountain city-state and then living in the farming town of Brook Mills… She didn’t see many kinds of people.
 Loren never went to the capital like her brother.
 Stephen saw all sorts of people in those streets, worked with them in the Union to make new equipment like the mask she wore, and he was there when the smog first showed up in Garres City.
 That was why he was gone and Loren was here.
 Everything had good with the bad.

 Looking back up to Noyo, she changed the subject.
 No reason to dwell on things she couldn’t change.
 “Aren’t we all going back to the road?”